Sports Sciences (Bachelor of Arts, B.A.)

 | V 6 | Current Issues in Sports Science | 10 CP |

-General elective modules (10 CP)
+General elective modules (ÜWP) (10 CP)

-Teacher training Modules (16 CP)
+Teacher training modules (16 CP)

 Special features

-a.
-Practical sport-related affinity and sporting aptitude: Evidence of at least 33 grade points in sports from three of the last four half years of the Abitur or relevant school qualifications at a comparable qualification level.
+- Practical sport-related affinity and sporting aptitude: Evidence of at least 33 grade points in sports from three of the last four half years of the Abitur or relevant school qualifications at a comparable qualification level.
 Taking sports as an accelerated course in secondary school is sufficient to warrant a level of achievement of at least 30 grade points.

 No aptitude test is required.

-b.
-Fitness for sport: medical certificate (not older than 1 year).
+Alternatively: pass in a sports aptitude test of another university (not older than 2 years). - Fitness for sport: medical certificate (not older than 1 year).
 For detailed information, see: 21. Änderung der ZSP-HU (AMB no. 33/2024, pdf), p.
-139
+139, see also document in the download box below.

 Subject-specific admission and enrolment rules